 Descriptive Paragraph Writing

-The easiest way to write a descriptive paragraph is to begin the paragraph with a topic sentence that identifies the object being described, followed by the actual description in four or five sentences, giving details, and finally, concluding the paragraph with a sentence that reinforces its importance to the writer.
+The easiest way to write a descriptive paragraph is to begin with a topic sentence that identifies the object being described, followed by the actual description in four or five sentences, giving details, and finally, concluding the paragraph with a sentence that reinforces its importance to the writer.
 Descriptions may be objective or subjective, depending on the writer’s approach to the theme.

-Descriptive words: The words and parameters can make the description clearer.
+The words and parameters can make the description clearer.

 Features: size, colour, shape, purpose, effect